TrigenSoftware/stylelint-config-trigen/README.md

 yarn add -D stylelint-config-trigen
 ```

-2) Add `'extends': 'stylelint-config-trigen'` to your .stylelintrc
+2) Add `'extends': 'stylelint-config-trigen'` or `'extends': 'stylelint-config-trigen/scss'` to your .stylelintrc